 Ok, so here are some photos I took for point of view and real life perspective.

-This is the Dauphin Train Station, it was built in 1912, and was standing while the Lee’s were here in 1943.
+This is the Dauphin Train Station, which was built in 1912, and was standing while the Lee’s were here in 1943.

-Immediately in front of the train station – 1st Ave SW and 1st St NW
+Immediately in front of the train station is the intersection of 1st Ave NW and 1st St NW

 Below you can see The Watson Art Centre which is directly in front of the train station, it was established in 1905 and was the old fire hall, so that building existed when the Lee’s would have been here.
 Photo was taken standing in front of the train station looking westward toward Vermillion River.